jamescethomas/kaiwaLife/README.md

-# kaiwaLife
+## kaiwaLife
-### Social networking web appliaction to connect teachers and learners of Japanese and English
+Social networking web appliaction to connect teachers and learners of Japanese and English

-## Developer Installation
+###a Developer Installation

 kaiwaLife using npm for package controll.
 Install [node.js and npm](https://docs.npmjs.com/getting-started/installing-node) to get going.